 Most companies have a policy in place that every file needs to be encrypted before it is transferred, typically using PGP.
 PGP (Pretty Good Privacy) is a failsafe for companies to ensure that if someone uploads a file, it gets encrypted without the third party having to be tech-savvy and implement it themselves.
 However, while PGP is valuable, there is still the risk that something will break and the file won’t be PGP encrypted.

 Is PGP Alone Good Enough to Manage File Security?

 So what happens when PGP breaks?
 Or better yet, is PGP even strong enough to protect a company’s most crucial and private files?
 Many customers leverage PGP and praise its effectiveness.
 And, yes, PGP is incredibly effective in the hands of security experts and practitioners.
 These professionals understand security cyphers and keys, and know how to fix something if it breaks.

 However, for the less tech-savvy among us, what happens is a scenario similar to this: We are given a login for decrypting a file transfer.
 If we are unable to figure it out, we typically ask someone else in the office for help.
 Now this code is no longer private, because someone else has been given access.
 Its just as if you've shared the password to gain access to all of the data.

 Simply put, you wouldn’t implement a firewall and state that your entire network is safe.
 No, you would take a precaution to assure your employees and your customers that your system is secure.
 And this is exactly how PGP should be treated.
 You should have PGP in place, but you should also take the extra security measures to ensure that your network itself is protected.

-If you’re interested in learning more about encryption and file transfer security, be sure to check out the full webinar by clicking here.
+If you’re interested in learning more about encryption and file transfer security, be sure to read the ebook 'The Definitive Guide to Managed File Transfer' by clicking here.